ryanhornberger/ryanhornberger.github.io/src/_posts/2014-05-26-why-our-son-gave-his-birthday-to-charity-water.md

 ---
 layout: 2014-spring-post
-title: Why our son is giving his birthday to Charity:Water
+title: '"Dad, I want to give up my birthday so other kids can have clean water"'
 category: articles
 head_img: /a/images/2014-05-30-josh-sister-rain.jpg
 head_text: '"Dad, I want to give up my birthday so other kids can have clean water"'